pb-/gotypist/README.md

 Gotypist will score each pass accordingly: errors do not matter in the first pass, speed does not matter in the second pass, and both matter in the final pass.
 Check out `score.go` for details (which are subject to change).

-This project is mainly motivated by trying out [termbox-go](https://github.com/nsf/termbox-go), but it is definitely ready for productive learning.
+This project was mainly motivated by trying out [termbox-go](https://github.com/nsf/termbox-go), but it is definitely ready for productive learning.

 ## Installation